thudfactor/thudfactor/src/posts/2023/12/prefers-reduced-motion/index.md

 Turning these animations off preemptively is somewhat more aggressive but certainly friendlier, and it’s been my default coding strategy for some time now when doing design implementation for clients.
 In the cases of incidental, decorative animations, it’s a lot safer to remove them than it is to offer toggle switches.

-For the larger features, well, lots of folks are willing die on the hill of auto-advancing carousels and auto-playing video, but in my experience most will allow a carve-out for people like me who have expressed an opinion at the operating-system level.
+For the larger features, well, lots of folks are willing die on the hill of auto-advancing carousels and auto-playing video, but in my experience most will allow a carve-out for accessibility purposes.
+Assume your clients want an accessible web site and make ’em tell you otherwise, that’s my policy.